cloud-sniper/cloud-sniper/terraform/stacks/bot/README.md

-CLOUDSNIPER SLACK BOT
+Cloud Sniper Slack Bot
 =============
 ![alt text](images/img.png "button_bot")

-## SLACK BOT
+## Slack bot integration
-This bot is the slack automation of CloudSniper.
-The bot works with AWS lambda functions to manage messages and send them to slack.
+This bot is CloudSniper's Slack automation.
+The bot works with AWS Lambda functions to manage messages and send them to slack.
-The bot also can handle `slack actions` using `API GATEWAY` and `SLACKBOT`.
+The bot can also handle `slack actions` using `API GATEWAY` and `SLACK BOT`.

-#### EVENT TO SEND AN EVENT
+#### Event management

-The format of the events to be sent is as below:
+The format of the events to be sent is as follows:

 ```json
     {